-COVID-19 has certainly changed our normal way of doing things.
-Face-to-face interactions and in-person events are few and far between -- and likely won’t resume for some time.
-Until a vaccine becomes widely available, we’ll need to continue finding creative ways to maintain socially-distanced relationships with current customers and attain new ones.
+COVID-19 changed our normal way of doing things.
+Face-to-face interactions and in-person events were non-existent for a time, and will likely look different in the future.
+We’ll need to continue finding creative ways to maintain virtual relationships with current customers and attain new ones.

 With digital marketing, B2B organizations can reach specific audiences with highly relevant messaging at scale.
 This blend of reach and relevance is very difficult to replicate with traditional marketing channels.
 This scale allows you to be where your customers are at a frequency and cadence that keeps you top of mind.
 Each digital channel has a different responsibility within the buying funnel, so businesses have the ability to pick and choose which tactics and assets to use based on what you’re trying to accomplish at each level.
 In other words, by taking an omni-channel approach to digital marketing, your company can use multiple tactics and multiple channels to reach multiple personas at the same time.